h-milz/wireless-gk/README.md

 The net WiFi data rate is 8 channels x 44.1 kHz x 32 byte (I2S TDM data format) = 11289600 bps, which is well within the theoretical net data rate for WiFi6 / MCS9.
 (Although the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html) 20 Mbps for TCP and 30 for UDP - guess that's a copy&paste error from earlier architectures.)

 Using websockets over TCP will reduce the typical HTTP latency, but provide lost / out-of-sequence packet handling and checksumming on the TCP layer.
 Granted, one could use UDP which is said to provide 30 Mbps but then we would have to roll our own error handling, creating complexity and new latency.
+In any case, I'll be experimenting with all feasible protocols to find a good trade-off.

 Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. This remains to be measured which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
 Measure the time between the GPIOs with my oscilloscope).